 - book appointments search for, book and cancel appointments at your GP surgery, and see details of your upcoming and past appointments. - order repeat prescriptions see your available medicines, request a new repeat prescription and choose a pharmacy for your prescriptions to be sent to. - view your NHS number find out what your NHS number is. - get health advice search trusted NHS information and advice on hundreds of conditions and treatments.
-You can also answer questions to get instant advice or medical help near you. - view your health record securely access your GP health record, to see basic information like your allergies and your current and past medicines. - register your organ donation decision choose to donate some or all of your organs and check your registered decision. - find out how the NHS uses your data choose if data from your health records is shared for research and planning. - get advice about coronavirus get information about coronavirus and find out what to do if you think you have it. - get your NHS COVID Pass view and share your COVID Pass for event trials in England and for travel abroad (at the time of writing this functionality only works for people vaccinated in England, although this may change in future).

-NOTE: The NHS App is not the same things as the COVID App.
+You can also answer questions to get instant advice or medical help near you. - view your health record securely access your GP health record, to see basic information like your allergies and your current and past medicines. - register your organ donation decision choose to donate some or all of your organs and check your registered decision. - find out how the NHS uses your data choose if data from your health records is shared for research and planning. - message your GP surgery or a health professional online. - view your detailed medical record, you can also see information like test results and details of your consultations. - NOTE: The NHS App is not the same things as the COVID App.
 The NHS App is about giving you access to the NHS through your phone 24 hours a day, whereas the COVID App was part of the government's COVID track and trace system.